 ACCESS to TREATMENT

-• Support development of the Clubhouse Recovery Model for recovery of individuals with treatable mental conditions as they successfully work in our communities as tax paying citizens.
+Support the development of the Clubhouse Recovery Model for the recovery of individuals with treatable mental conditions as they successfully work in our communities as tax-paying citizens.

 CHILDREN and ADOLESCENTS